SuperUserNameMan/LGTISP/readme.md

 This is an implementation of LGT8Fx8p ISP protocol.
 You can turn a LGT8Fx8p or an ATmega328p Arduino board into an ISP for LGT8Fx8P.

-This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash`, `dump eeprom`, `dump lock` and `write lock 0 0` commands of AVRdude in terminal mode.
+This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash`, `dump eeprom`, `dump lock`, `write lock 0 0` and `write eeprom 1023 0x??` commands of AVRdude in terminal mode.

 ## warning :
 - Once a newly programmed LGT8Fx is powerred-down, the access to its flash memory is locked. `dump flash` will displays `0xFF` everywhere.